 If the ground rent began at £295pa and doubled every 10 years, it would be £9,440pa in 50 years’ time and £302,080pa after 100 years.
 Homeowners may also be subject to punitive charges in return for the freeholder’s permission to undertake works on their properties.
 Homeowners wishing to escape ever-increasing ground rent charges may struggle to buy the freehold and will find it increasingly difficult to sell their houses, with would-be buyers wary of taking on such onerous leases and many lenders refusing to offer mortgages on such properties.

-Create a fairer and more collaborative environment leading to a vibrant economy
+Create a fairer and more collaborative environment

 This situation is detrimental to a vibrant, dynamic economy and while increased consumer protection is welcome, queries abound over how far-reaching the proposals will be, particularly for holders of existing onerous leases.
 The current proposals do not extend to existing leases and while the government is keen to consider what it can do to improve the situation for such leaseholders, it is difficult to see what commercial and practical steps will be feasible with respect to current levels of ground rent.
 It is likely that any restrictions will apply only to future rent rises.
 Mr Javid's comments suggest that current leaseholders should seek redress directly from the developer or their solicitor, leaving many consumers disappointed, given the high upfront costs involved in engaging legal counsel.